Cheppers/minicrm-client/README.md

     want to get the data structured or not.
 Default value is 'false'._
     _The field 'contactId' is mandatory in AddressRequest, see the Basic usage section, how to provide it._

-    __Keep in mind__ if you provide a 'contactId' already in use, the method will update that particular contact with the given field's values.
     ```php
     $client->getAddresses(AddressRequest $addressRequest, bool $structured = false);
     ```